Caleb-Short/klaus/README.md

-Klaus is a fully local, bilingual(sometimmes) AI assistant built with Python, Gradio, and Ollama.
+Klaus is a fully local, bilingual(English and German) AI assistant built with Python, Gradio, and Ollama.

 Features